San Angelo Texas

 San Angelo is about 225 miles (362 km) west of Austin.

-San Angelo falls near the boundary between the subtropical semiarid steppe (Köppen BSh) and midlatitude steppe climates (Köppen BSk).
+San Angelo falls near the boundary between the subtropical semiarid scrubland (Köppen BSh) and midlatitude scrubland climates (Köppen BSk).
 It is located at the region where Central Texas meets West Texas weather.
 Temperatures reach 100 Â°F (37.8 Â°C) about 30.1 days per year on average.
 However, in 2011, San Angelo recorded 100 days of 100 Â°F (37.8 Â°C) or higher.
 The typical year has 60.3 days with lows below freezing.
 Though the region does experience snow and sleet, they occur only a few times a year.
 The city has an average annual precipitation of 20.94 inches (532 mm), with the wettest calendar year being 2016 with 35.72 inches (907.3 mm) and the driest 1956 with 7.41 inches (188.2 mm).

 As of the 2020 United States census, 99,893 people, 36,843 households, and 23,026 families were residing in the city.